 The power for all modules is taken from a suitable circuit breaker/fused disconnect power supply within the main panel.
 The electrical service enters the individual modules through the top into the module's control panel enclosure.
 Proper grounding of the module is mandatory.
 Before carrying out any electrical work, confirm that the main supply is isolated.
-A typical power wiring is located on page 49 - Power Distribution Drawing.
+A typical power wiring is located on page 50 - Power Distribution Drawing.
 Knockout drawings are provided.
-Do not drill into cabinet: shavings can damage electronic components.
+Do not drill into cabinet; shavings can damage electronic components.
 The power for all individual modules shall be in compliance with all local and national codes.

-CoolLogic Control System Wiring
+CoolLogic Touch Control System Wiring

-A separate 115 volt power supply is required to power the CoolLogic Bank Control Panel.
-Communication between the Bank Control Panel and chiller modules requires a simple two-conductor 22 AWG shielded cable rated at 60°C minimum, daisy chain connection.
+A separate 115 volt power supply is required to power the CoolLogic Touch Control Panel.
+Communication between the CoolLogic Touch Control Panel and chiller modules requires a simple two-conductor 22 AWG shielded cable with drain rated at 60°C minimum, daisy chain connection.
 Control wiring cannot be installed in the same conduit as line voltage wiring or with wires that switch highly inductive loads such as contactor and relay coils.
+All wiring shall be in compliance with all local and national codes.